trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/timecop.md

 ==72317==    at 0x40128C: main (toy_example.c:33)
 ```

 ### Valgrind Debugging with GDB Integration

-Valgrind integrates with [GDB](https://www.sourceware.org/gdb/), automatically breaking on all error found by valgrind and abstracts away the process emulation layer of valgrind itself allowing for easy debugging.
+Valgrind integrates with [GDB](https://www.sourceware.org/gdb/), automatically breaking on all error found by Valgrind and abstracts away the process emulation layer of Valgrind itself allowing for easy debugging.
 For a more informative GDB experience, consider using [pwndbg](https://github.com/pwndbg/pwndbg).

 To start debugging run:

 ```bash
 valgrind --vgdb=yes --vgdb-error=0 ./<binary>
 ```

 which tells Valgrind to start in GDB mode and break before executing the binary.
 Valgrind will print out instructions on how to debug the binary using GDB.
 Doing so requires launching GDB with the correct binary, and after GDB has launched

 ```bash
 gdb ./<binary>
 > target remote | vgdb
 ```

 GDB will now connect to Valgrind and stop at any reported errors.

 ## Limitations

 1. **Microarchitecture Leakage**: TimeCop and Valgrind cannot detect if individual instructions take more time depending on the input they are provided.
 2. **Coverage**: This approach won't find potential vulnerabilities if the vulnerable code is not executed during the runtime.

 An alternative approach using [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) in Clang offers similar benefits without requiring a library but modifies the binary at compile time.
 More information and a tutorial are available [here](https://crocs-muni.github.io/ct-tools/tutorials/memsan).